top of page

 Some of the inputs for calculating WRC+ are a bit difficult to obtain - namely WRAA and WRC.
 Unless you have access to these metrics, I would recommend using JT Jordan’s handy WRC+ Calculator.
 The calculator is quite intuitive, however there are few things you should be aware of if you decide to use it.
 In the “Desired League wOBA” cell, you are expected to input the league average On-Base Percentage.
 It also requires you to know the Batting Park Factor, which we explained how to obtain earlier in this post.

-Just for fun, let's calculate Jake MacKenzie’s WRC+.
+Let's calculate Jake MacKenzie’s WRC+.
 Again, he was Fordham’s best offensive player during 2019 conference play and posted an OPS+ of 119.51.
 Below is a screenshot of JT Jordan’s calculator with the Atlantic-10 conference set as the league and MacKenzie set as the player:

-As we can see, Jake MacKenzie is again a well above average hitter.
-He posted a WRC+ of 115, meaning he “produced” 15% more runs than the league average hitter during conference play.
 I would note that this calculation is not entirely accurate, as I was unable to gather information on how often he reached base on errors and was intentionally walked.
 However, assuming that he reached base on errors more often than he intentionally walked, his WRC+ should be slightly higher.
 I feel that this is a safe assumption to make since intentional walks in regular season college play are quite rare.
 For example, if MacKenzie reached base even once on an error without being intentionally walked, his WRC+ would jump to 122.

 Thus, according to both OPS+ and WRC+, Jake MacKenzie was 15 - 20% better than the league average batter during 2019 conference play.
 I should also note that OPS+ and WRC+ share a 0.992 correlation with one another.
 This is actually quite surprising, since as we have seen, they arrive at their assessment of batter performance in radically different ways.
-OPS+ is typically considered to be inferior to WRC+; however as the above Baseball Prospectus article suggests, that is far from the truth.
-Therefore, if you do not have access to the myriad of inputs required to calculate WRC+, OPS+ is a more than acceptable substitute.

 I hope you learned something from this article.
 As I mentioned at the start, my goal in writing this was to inform.
 It was to make the computation of league normalized statistics so simple that they could be calculated by anyone and for any league.
 I also hope this article helped you to understand the value of league normalized statistics, and how much of an incredible improvement they are over traditional baseball statistics such as Batting Average.